JarnaChao09/Koffect/design_notes/meta.md

 > the downside of "hook" methods being reserved as macros as less commonly part of a public facing API and once again allow
 > for the "hook" method's name to be used as a method.

-Given these three tiers of power, the desired usage of the above example can most likely be achieved with all three tiers.
+> Given these three tiers of power, the desired usage of the above example can most likely be achieved with all three tiers.
-Each tier of power has its own tradeoffs and for reasons stated below, the most likely candidate for implementing this type of metaprogramming in Koffect will be through an additional build step, ideally through compiler plugins.
+> Each tier of power has its own tradeoffs and for reasons stated below, the most likely candidate for implementing this
+> type of metaprogramming in Koffect, as of writing, will be through an additional build step, ideally through compiler
+> plugins.

 > TODO: how to implement said "metacontext"s (currently a black box)